Best Tourist Sim Cards in Zimbabwe in 2025

 The plan offered by NetOne Cellular stores offers 5GB data valid for 7 days.

-Identify mobile providers: Econet Wireless, NetOne Cellular and are your best options in Zimbabwe.
+Identify the mobile providers in Zimbabwe: Econet Wireless, NetOne Cellular and are your best options in Zimbabwe.

 Buying a prepaid sim card for Zimbabwe at the airport is usually considered the most convenient option for travellers arriving by plane.